usman-z/Campus_Marketplace/README.md

 ## Team Members

-> Usman Zia
+> Usman Zia,
-> Danial Afzal
+> Danial Afzal,
-> Dev Patel
+> Dev Patel,
 > Cristian Lorenzo

 ## Description

-Campus Marketplace is the central commerce application for all UNC Greensboro Computer Science personal to buy and sell across the campus.
+Campus Marketplace is a central commerce application for all UNC Greensboro personnel to buy and sell across the campus.